 (B) Innovation

 The notion of studying nuclear bodies through molecular signatures, as an alternative to imaging and image analysis, is highly original.
 Although the concept is reminiscent of the use of chromatin signatures to describe genomic regions (e.g. enhancers or transcription start sites), the latter genetic elements are not tied to cellular morphology.
-The molecular signatures we refer to include the crosslinking patterns of specific nuclear body proteins on RNA (iCLIP) and DNA (ChIPeq).
-Following proper validation, RNA-protein crosslinks can indicate the presence of a given nuclear body in cells, while ChIPeq can reveal the chromosomal locations at which nuclear bodies form.
+The molecular signatures we refer to include the crosslinking patterns of specific nuclear body proteins on RNA (iCLIP) and DNA (ChIP-Seq).
+Following proper validation, RNA-protein crosslinks can indicate the presence of a given nuclear body in cells, while ChIP-Seq can reveal the chromosomal locations at which nuclear bodies form.
 The nature of the data requires advanced bioinformatics, which ensure a properly processed and analyzed dataset as well as integration with other available datasets, such as ChIP-Seq of histone marks and chromosome contact maps (e.g. HiC).
 This aspect is extremely interesting, as the chromatin environment of nuclear bodies has simply not been addressed.